Skip to Content

 Towing a 5th wheel or trailer significantly reduces fuel efficiency

-The difference in fuel economy between towing a fifth wheel and a travel trailer can lead to a significant cost difference over time.
-For example, if the average camper travels 5,000 miles per year, and the fuel cost is $3.50 per gallon, the annual fuel cost for towing a fifth wheel at 10 mpg would be $1,750.
-In comparison, towing a travel trailer at 14 mpg would result in an annual fuel cost of $1,250.
+The difference in fuel efficiency can be significant.
+For example, if you travel 5,000 miles per year, and fuel costs $3.50 per gallon, your annual fuel cost for towing a fifth wheel at 10 mpg would be $1,750.
+When towing amore aerodynamic travel trailer at 14 mpg, your average fuel cost would be $1,250.
 This is a savings of $500 per year.
 If you drive further, your savings will be even greater.
 Over the life of the RV, the cost of fuel adds up.

 Winner: You’ll get better gas mileage when towing a travel trailer.
 This saves you money.